Posts

 Image

-This promises to be a hit with any fan.
-A can't miss gift.
-DK Publishing continues a trend of producing lavish coffee table books filled with page after page of montages of full color images.
+Published in 2010 by DK Publishing DK Publishing continues a trend of producing lavish coffee table books filled with page after page of montages of full color images.
 In this case, the topic is the Star Wars phenomenon.
 Star Wars Year by Year: A Visual Chronicle is a very large coffee table book - one inch thick, 10 inches wide and nearly a foot high.
 This book could just as easily have been called "George Lucas Year by Year."
 Star Wars dominates Lucas's career like the Eiffel Tower dominates the Paris skyline.
 Perhaps, even more so.
 Boba Fett and George Lucas As the title states, the book is a visual timeline of George Lucas, the Star Wars franchise and the people and companies involved in its production and promotion.
 We see early handwritten notes about "Journal of the Whills" - one of the first drafts of Star Wars Episode IV .
-Later on, we see further updates, including the introduction of a character named Luke
+Later on, we see further updates, including the introduction of a character named Luke Starkiller who, of course, became

 Star Wars, Episode V: The Empire Strikes Back (The Original Radio Drama) by Brian Daley and George Lucas